Traditional Indian Fry Bread

 Traditional Fry bread is a flat dough bread, fried, that magically puffs like little pillows of happiness!
 Made with simple ingredients, this delicious authentic fry bread can be eaten alone or with various toppings like butter & honey, jam, or sprinkled with cinnamon sugar.

 I can honestly say this recipe is a dream come true!
-It’s not only super easy to make, but if you’re a bread loving carb-a-vore like myself…the only thing better than freshly baked homemade bread…is Fried Bread!
+It’s not only super easy to make, but if you’re a bread-loving carb-a-vore like myself…the only thing better than freshly baked homemade bread…is Fried Bread!

-How To Make Navajo Fry Bread
+How to Make Fry Bread

-Add 1/2 cup milk and 2 Tablespoons milk.
+Add 1/2 cup milk and 2 tablespoons milk.
 Make sure you use a liquid measuring cup when measuring liquids.
 There is a difference.

 Place in a bowl and refrigerate for 30 minutes.
 This will help prevent it from being so sticky.
 You can opt to skip this step if you like.
 Just know in advance it may be a little tricky to roll out that dough!

-Dust a rolling pin with flour and roll each ball into a 1/4 inch thick disc.
-Using your finger or a sharp knife poke a hole into the center of each disc.
+Dust a rolling pin with flour and roll each ball into a 1/4-inch-thick disc.
+Using your finger or a sharp knife, poke a hole into the center of each disc.
 This will help the bread stay flat during frying.

-The success of this dish lies with making sure your oil is the right temperature!
+The success of this dish lies in making sure your oil is the right temperature!
 Not hot enough, and you end up with a greasy fry bread.
 Too hot, it will cook too quickly and be doughy in the middle.

 In a large skillet, or kettle, add 1 inch of vegetable oil, or melted shortening, and heat the oil to 350°.

 Allow the bread to cook 3–4 minutes or until golden brown.
-Using tongs lift the fry bread and carefully turn the bread over and cook the other side.
+Using tongs, lift the fry bread and carefully turn the bread over and cook the other side.
 Total cook time for both sides shouldn’t exceed 4 minutes.

 I love bread…any kind of bread!
-Here are a few of my other great Loves!
+Here are a few of my other great loves!

 Favorite Bread Recipes